cnord/doc-gsm-devices/eng/mini/06-02-config-toolbar.md

 On the "Zones" tab, the parameters of the wired zones connected to the device are configured.

-The "Wireless devices" tab is intended for connection of wireless devices to the device – detectors, keyfobs, keypads and repeaters.
-On the same tab, it is possible to configure their settings.
-This tab is displayed in the configurator only if a wireless extender is connected to the device.

-User codes that will arm and disarm the device can be set on the "Users" tab.
-Here it is possible to assign one or more TM-keys to the user, and also specify the wireless keyfob given to a user.

 The "Partitions" tab configures the partitions of the site.
-On this tab it is possible to specify in which partitions which wired and wireless zones are included, and in addition, specify which users can arm or disarm the partitions.
+On this tab it is possible to specify in which partitions which wired zones are included, and in addition, specify which users can arm or disarm the partitions.

 On the "Miscellaneous" tab, it is possible to set the intervals that are used when repeating the events sent to the Security Center, specify the type of backup power source connected to the device, turn on or off the sound and light indicator, etc.